 has, in the case of the relevant KPI, persisted as RED for three (3) consecutive KPI Periods, then on the last day of the third such KPI Period, the Supplier will lose all rights to the Retention (whether pursuant to Paragraph 3.1 or otherwise), and the Authority shall be entitled to retain on a permanent basis, each and all Retentions relating to the Supplier's performance against the relevant KPI.

-Retentions relating to the Supplier's performance against KPI 1, KPI 2 and KPI 3 shall be retained by the Authority until the Supplier becomes entitled to such Retentions pursuant to Paragraph 3.1 or such Retentions are retained by the Authority pursuant to Paragraph 4.2.
+Retentions relating to the Supplier's performance against KPI 1, KPI 2 and KPI 3 shall be retained by the Authority until the Supplier becomes entitled to such Retentions pursuant to Paragraph 3.1 or such Retentions are retained by the Authority pursuant to Paragraph4.3.

 The Supplier shall lose all rights in respect of, and the Authority shall be entitled to retain on a permanent basis, any Retentions that the Supplier has not become entitled to invoice pursuant to Paragraph 3 prior to the Expiry Date or Termination Date (as applicable).